ankbhatia19/ROS2-Containerized/README.md

 git clone https://github.com/ankbhatia19/ROS2-Containerized.git
 ```

 2. `cd` into the newly created folder.
-Run `make all`.
+Run `make`.

 ### Usage

 `cd` inside the ROS2-Containerized folder (Where the Makefile and Dockerfile files are located).
 The Makefile provides a set of commands available for ease of accessibility.

-* `make help`: Prints out all commands available to use.
-* `make container`: Creates a container which utilizes Ubuntu 21.04 LTS and has ROS2 and all dependencies installed.
-  * The container will stop running whenever your computer is shut down.
-    * `make container` will have to be manuallly run after computer startup **once** before usage.
-  * Re-running `make container` while a container is already running will delete the previous, running container and replace it with a new one.
-* `make terminal`: "Teleports" you inside the ROS2 container, allowing you to access all ROS2 commands.
+* `make`: Enters the container, allowing you to run ROS2 commands.
+  * If ROS2 has not been downloaded, installation is automatically started
+  * Automatically creates container if a container has not yet been created
-  * This command can be run from many different instances of a terminal to access the same container, allowing you to run multiple nodes inside the same container.
+  * Creates a new bash terminal which is running inside the container.
-  * Many terminals, one container.
-* `make clean`: Stops the container, if it is running.
+* `make clean`: Stops currently running container.
 * `make status`: Indicates whether the container is running or not.

+Additional commands can be seen by running `make help`.

 ### Workspaces